 - NHS low vision services and ophthalmology services

 - accessing information in alternative formats

 - easy access to talking books and newspapers

 - helping you maximise reading and writing skills using new equipment and technology

-For more information about these services or to make a referral please phone the visual impairment team on 01467 536700 or email email@example.com.
-Or you can contact your local social work office and ask for the visual impairment team.
+For more information about these services or to make a referral, please call the Visual Impairment Team on 01467 536700 or email email@example.com.
+Or contact your local social work office and ask for the Visual Impairment Team.

 Our social work service provides services to deaf people and their families.
-Contact your local social work office to find out more information about what support can be given.
+To find out more information about what support can be given please contact your local social work office.